alethena/Alethena-Shares-Token/README.md

 TRUFFLE/GANACHE
 (Get truffle and ganache here https://truffleframework.com/)

-Try the following commands in your terminal (you need to be in the directory containing the config files)
+Try the following commands in your terminal (you need to be in the directory containing the config files):

 truffle compile
 truffle migrate